eecs582/eecs582.github.io/project.md

 The proposal should be around 2 pages and include your group member's name and email.
 The proposal only needs to be submitted by one of the group members.

+The draft proposal can contain a subset of the above elements, while the finalized proposal should contain all the above elements.

 ### Deliverable #2: Checkpoint 1 Report

 Submit a checkpoint report (around 3 pages) to describe the status of your